 Cancer and Treatment

-Successful cancer treatment involves killing all cancer cells, or at least preventing them from dividing, or destroying so many that those remaining are so few or so weakened that the patient’s immune system can kill them.
+Successful cancer treatment involves killing all cancer cells, preventing them from dividing, or destroying so many that those remaining are so few or so weakened that the patient’s immune system can kill them.
 Cancer treatment can be a numbers game.
-Cancer cells may get so much of a head start that there are too many of them for treatment to be effective if treatment is delayed.
+Cancer cells may get such a head start that there are too many of them for treatment to be effective if treatment is delayed.